rvbug/NLP/README.md

 # TOC

-`learning path to be added - image`
+`learning path to be added - image to be added tomorrow`
 `add basics of arrays and matrix from Notion notes`
 `section on input shape of each of the architecture covered here`
 `code section should have all py file or ipynb file or maybe dagshub?`